example42/example42.github.io/_posts/2016-04-13-the-fourth-generation-of-example42-puppet-modules.md

 The sample profiles in the puppet-modules repository work only on Puppet 4, backwards compatibility may be preserved in the single component modules.

-In the next months we will see how this generation evolves now the and I have reasons to believe that it will be luckier than the previous also because something has changed in the meantime: there a company behind example42, not just a single person.
+In the next months we will see how this generation evolves, I have reasons to believe that it will be luckier than the previous also because something has changed in the meantime: there a company behind example42, not just a single person.

 Per Aspera ad Astra